 There are also routes located in the vicinity of Vivian Park.
 They are not climbed as often so I will mention them here for now.
 The route Edge of Sanity: WI4 is located in Snow Slide Canyon.
 The route South Fork: WI3 is located along the South Fork Road.

 Approach: From the parking area, the first ice climb you will be able to see is FMR Wall which will be directly south.
 Walk toward the base of the cliffs and start hiking west.
 The Fang will be a short distance west of FMR Wall.
 Farther west are the routes Post Nasal Drip and Finger of Fate.
 There is a long snow couloir that is located west of Finger of Fate.
-The routes in this area can be reached in 10-30 minutes.
+The routes in this area can be reached in 10 to 20 minutes.

 FMR Wall: I, WI4 - 180 feet